codecapsules-io/codecapsules-docs/docs/tutorials/stripe-checkout-and-email-with-flask.md

+---
+title: Stripe Checkout and Email Subscription
+description: Add a payment method to your web app using Stripe checkout and set up email subscriptions with Flask.
+image: assets/tutorials/stripe-checkout-and-email-with-flask/stripe-checkout-cover.jpg
+---

 # Adding Functionality to Your Web Application: Setting up Stripe Checkout and Email Subscription with Flask and Code Capsules

 ![Creating Flask API Cover](../assets/tutorials/stripe-checkout-and-email-with-flask/stripe-checkout-cover.jpg)